 Our Commitment To You

-With the way we travel changing due to Covid-19, we appreciate a mixture of feelings surrounding the realities of going on holiday again.
-That’s why we are committed to working with trusted partners and making sure that their aircraft, cruise lines, hotels and experiences meet our standards so you have the peace of mind to holiday safely.
+With the way we travel changing, we understand the mixture of feelings surrounding the realities of going on holiday.
+At American Holidays, we are committed to working with trusted partners and making sure that their aircraft, cruise lines, hotels and experiences meet our standards to give you the peace of mind that you can holiday safely.